744 Naval Air Squadron

-744 Naval Air Squadron (744 NAS) is a Naval Air Squadron of the Royal Navy's Fleet Air Arm.
-It was initially active in 1943, based in Nova Scotia.
-A second 744 NAS was formed, in early 1944, in Northern Ireland, for Merchant Aircraft Carrier training, meaning the first iteration was re-designated 754 NAS.
-The squadron's primary focus turned to Anti-submarine warfare training, which then further developed into trialing new submarine detection technology, ending in 1956.
-In 2018 it reformed as the Mission Systems and Armament Test and Evaluation Squadron.
+744 Naval Air Squadron (744 NAS) is a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was originally established in 1943 in Nova Scotia and has undergone various re-designations and reformations throughout its history.
+The squadron has transitioned from early air gunner training to anti-submarine warfare and trials, and in 2018, it reformed at MoD Boscombe Down as the Mission Systems and Armament Test and Evaluation Squadron.
+Now, in 2024, 744 Naval Air Squadron is taking on the new role of Joint Uncrewed Air System Test and Evaluation Squadron (JUAS TES), leading the Ministry of Defence's efforts in UAS testing and evaluation.

-History of 744 NAS
+History

-Air Gunner Training Squadron (1943 - 1944)
+Air Gunner Training Squadron (1943–1944)

 The squadron formed at RNAS Lee-on-Solent (HMS Daedalus), situated near Lee-on-the-Solent in Hampshire, approximately four miles west of Portsmouth, on 10 February 1943.
 However, as part of the British Commonwealth Air Training Plan, the squadron moved to RN Air Section Yarmouth, located in Yarmouth County, Nova Scotia, Canada, almost straight away.
 It was equipped with Curtiss SO3C Seamew aircraft.
 Fifteen months later, in June 1944, the squadron was re-designated as 754 Naval Air Squadron.

-Merchant Aircraft Carrier and Anti-Submarine training (1944 - 1947)
+Merchant Aircraft Carrier and Anti-Submarine training (1944–1947)

 The squadron re-formed at RNAS Maydown (HMS Shrike), located 4.3 mi northeast of Derry, County Londonderry, Northern Ireland, as a Merchant Aircraft Carrier training unit, on 6 March 1944, operating Swordfish aircraft.
 A detachment, working out of RNAS Machrihanish (HMS Landrail), close to Campbeltown in Argyll and Bute, Scotland, trained crews for 836 NAS, including providing Anti-submarine warfare (ASW) training.
-744 NAS swapped its Swordfish for Barracuda and briefly, Firefly aircraft.
+744 Naval Air Squadron swapped its Swordfish for Barracuda and briefly, Firefly aircraft.
 The squadron moved to RNAS Eglinton (HMS Gannet), located 1.3 mi northeast of Eglinton, County Londonderry, in October 1945 and continued in the ASW training role using Anson aircraft for this purpose, until 1 December 1947 when it was renamed 815 Squadron.